andreiavrammsd/microservices-persistent-communication/README.md

 # Microservices Persistent Communication

-## This is just an exercise, not considered totally reliable

 ### Persisting calls to microservices

 Sometimes you really want to be sure the calls made to your services are really successful.
 If a service is down, important requests could be lost forever.